walt-port/prod-e/docs/monitoring.md

 Prometheus serves as the time-series database and metrics collection system with the following responsibilities:

-- Scraping metrics from the application's `/metrics` endpoint
+- Scraping metrics from the application's `/metrics` endpoint via ALB
 - Storing time-series data
 - Providing a query language (PromQL) for analyzing metrics
 - Serving as a data source for Grafana